dbos-inc/dbos-transact-java/README.md

 As your workflows run, DBOS checkpoints each step they take in a Postgres database.
 When a process stops (fails, intentionally suspends, or a machine dies), your program can recover from those checkpoints to restore its exact state and continue from where it left off, as if nothing happened.

-In practice, this makes it easier to build reliable systems for use cases like AI agents, payments, data synchronization, or anything that takes minutes, days, or weeks to complete.
+In practice, this makes it easier to build reliable systems for use cases like AI agents, data synchronization, payments, or anything that takes minutes, days, or weeks to complete.
-Rather than bolting on ad-hoc retry logic and database checkpoints, durable workflows give you one consistent model for ensuring progress without duplicate execution.
+Rather than bolting on ad-hoc retry logic and database checkpoints, DBOS workflows give you one consistent model for ensuring your programs can recover from any failure from exactly where they left off.

 This library contains all you need to add durable workflows to your program: there's no separate service or orchestrator or any external dependencies except Postgres.
 Because it's just a library, you can incrementally add it to your projects, and it works out of the box with frameworks like Spring.